The Value of well-defined NCR and CAR

 Introduction to NCR’s “Nonconformance Reports” & CAR’s “Corrective Action Reports”

 When it comes to operational excellence, fundamentals of QMS “Quality Management System” are critical.
 I would argue that nonconformities and corrective actions are the foundations of an effective quality management system (QMS).
 They represent the “boots on the ground” problems of production and the efforts taken to resolve them.
-And when the overall purpose of NCR/CAR is lost in an organization, the quality management system (QMS) becomes ineffective, the excess paperwork becomes an obstacle to production, and can lead to resentment and eventually collapse of the QMS.
+And, when the overall purpose of the NCR/CAR is lost in an organization, the quality management system (QMS) becomes ineffective, the excess paperwork becomes an obstacle to production, creating resentment which will eventually collapse the QMS.
 Conversely, when the overall purpose is clear and internalized, the QMS functions as a structure for effective collaboration, continual improvement of the business, and objective success that extends past the scope of the QMS.

 Background on NCR’s “Nonconformance Reports” & CAR’s “Corrective Action Reports”